-Maintaining the character of the village and the wider parish are important for those who live and work in Lazonby.
+6.2.1 Maintaining the character of the village and the wider parish are important for those who live and work in Lazonby.
 This plan seeks to promote high quality design and landscaping intended to improve, rather than merely maintain the character of the village.
 The protection of the Settle-Carlisle Line Conservation Area and its setting is a key aim of the plan and makes an important contribution to the character of the village

-Policy D3: Landscaping of New Development
+Policy D4: Landscaping of New Development

-High quality landscaping and sensitivity to the surrounding topography and architecture are important considerations for any new development.

-- i) Where development proposals about the Settle-Carlisle railway line or a site lies within its setting, views into and out of the conservation area will be protected to retain the character of both the built and natural environments.
-This may be through sensitive design, or other mitigation measures. - ii) In the Neighbourhood Plan area as a whole, proposals are required to provide appropriate high-quality landscaping to conserve or enhance their landscape setting.
+High quality landscaping and sensitivity to the surrounding topography and architecture are important considerations for any new development that abuts the Settle-Carlisle railway line or lies within its setting, to ensure that views into and out of the conservation area are protected.
+In the Neighbourhood area, proposals are required to provide appropriate landscaping and have regard to their landscape setting.

-There are important groups of trees and individual trees within the village which contribute a great deal to its character (see objective 3.).
+6.2.2 There are important groups of trees and individual trees within the village which contribute a great deal to its character.
 Trees provide shade and colour and movement, they provide privacy and are a vital wildlife habitat.
 In Lazonby, important groups of trees are those around Will Pool, trees along the Harrow Beck, trees below Scarrows Lane, by The Old Vicarage and the length of the river bank (Fig 8).
-Individual trees in the village include the Coronation copper beech situated next to Croglin Toys and Designs (Fig 9).
-The LNP will expect those coming forward with proposals to act in accordance with the most up-to-date best practice (British Standard 5837:2012, at the time of writing),
+Individual trees in the village include the Coronation copper beech by Croglin Designs (Fig 9).
+The LNP will expect those coming forward with proposals to act in accordance with current best practice (British Standard 5837:2012),

-Policy D4: Trees
+Policy D5: Trees